LEICA M typ 240

 Real-time through-the-lens viewing, composing and focusing with the electronic finder.
 For the first time ever in a LEICA or LEICA M we can see what we're actually going to get in our picture, even with ultrawide lenses.

-Much, much better color rendition than the M9.
+Much, much better color rendition than the M9 when shot as JPG.

 Much, much better auto white balance.
 For the first time in a digital LEICA as of firmware version 2 of October 2013, auto WB works fine.

 Four settable presets recall everything about the camera.
 I use these to recall my settings for family versus nature photos, and also to recall my non-coded lenses.

 The tripod socket is now part of the body, not simply attached to the removable sheet-metal bottom cover as it's been for almost 100 years.
 The bottom cover is still there, now with a hole to get to the tripod socket, just as Nikon's rangefinder cameras with removable bottoms have had since the 1940s.
 After over 60 years, LEICA finally catches up to Nikon.

 LEICAs have the best shutter dials in the world.
 Why can't anyone else copy something so simple and obvious as the LEICA's big solid metal engraved dial, and copy its deeper detent at A so we can find it by feel, as we can on the M typ 240?

 Pretty decent battery life for a mirrorless camera, about 500 shots per charge.